About Healthcare Ready

 Healthcare Ready leverages unique relationships with government, nonprofit and medical supply chains to build and enhance the resiliency of communities before, during and after disasters.

 Healthcare Ready understands equity to be both a structural outcome and an intentional process.
 We know that social determinants affect how communities and individuals can navigate and heal after a crisis.
 We work to overcome health disparities caused by disasters and disease outbreaks so that everyone, regardless of their socioeconomic or medical status, can thrive after a hazardous event.
 The many systems and structures related to health readiness, response, and recovery must actively address the inequities and disparate outcomes experienced by specific groups.
-These individuals include, but are not limited to, those defined by race, ethnicity, income, gender, sexual identity, age, disability, health/medical status, and geography.View our Equity Framework
+These individuals include, but are not limited to, those defined by race, ethnicity, income, gender, sexual identity, age, disability, health/medical status, and geography.Learn about our approach to equity

 Healthcare Ready helps strengthen the US healthcare system and assist communities in planning for, responding to, and recovering from disasters.
 As a nonprofit organization, we serve as a linkage point between industry and state, local, tribal, territorial, and federal governments.
 We work with healthcare supply chain stakeholders, emergency management officials, patient advocacy groups, and community-based organizations to safeguard patients before, during, and after natural disasters and public health emergencies.
 The following principles provide the framework for our partnerships: